Threat Modeling with DFDs A Practical Guide for Secure Applications

 Imagine a healthcare app.
 With information disclosure, patient data in databases needs encryption to prevent unauthorized access.
 For tampering, ensure data integrity with validation and checksums, especially when data is transmitted.

 So, by applying STRIDE to your data flow diagrams, you can systematically find potential security risks.
-Now, lets look at each element of STRIDE.

 Practical Examples and Case Studies